MicrosoftDocs/architecture-center/docs/ai-ml/architecture/basic-openai-e2e-chat-content.md

 ### Machine Learning prompt flow

-The workflow above includes the flow for the chat application, however the list below outlines a typical prompt flow in a more detail.
+The workflow includes the flow for the chat application, however the following list outlines a typical prompt flow in a more detail.

 - The user enters a prompt in a custom chat user interface (UI).
-- That prompt is sent to the back end by the interface code.
+- The interface code sends that prompt to the back end.
-- The user intent, either question or directive, is extracted from the prompt by the back end.
+- The back end extracts the user intent, either question or directive, from the prompt.
 - Optionally, the back end determines the data stores that hold data that's relevant to the user prompt
 - The back end queries the relevant data stores.
 - The back end sends the intent, the relevant grounding data, and any history provided in the prompt to the language model.